Access to secure and affordable housing

 Housing information and support

-Most countries incorporate information about housing into orientation programs and offer individual support to secure long term housing as part of reception and early integration support.
+Most countries incorporate information about housing into orientation programmes and offer individual support to secure long term housing as part of reception and early integration support.

 Some resettled refugees will require housing support, information, advocacy and advice later in the integration period in relation to tenancy matters or when searching for a house in the event that further relocations are required.
 Varying arrangements are in place in established resettlement countries for providing this support, including: